Here’s a look at the Seahawks’ schedule for the 2021 NFL season

 Seattle will play its first home game Sept.
 19 against the Titans at Lumen Field.
 The Seahawks are hoping they will be able to have fans after playing in front of an empty stadium for every game last season due to COVID-19.

-Despite the NFL adding an extra game, teams will still have just one bye during the regular season (though they also will get something of a bye the week before the season begins with no games in what traditionally has been week four of the preseason, with each team instead playing just three preseason games).
+Despite the NFL adding an extra game, teams will still have just one bye during the regular season (though they also will get something of a bye the week before the season begins with no games in what traditionally has been Week Four of the preseason, with each team instead playing just three preseason games).

 Seattle will have its “mini-bye’’ — the weekend off following its only Thursday night game — after the fifth week of the season.